MP Estate Planning UK

 Current Inheritance Tax Rates

-The current inheritance tax rate in the UK is 40% on the value of the estate above the £325,000 threshold.
-However, if you leave 10% or more of your estate to charity, the rate is reduced to 36%.
-Understanding these rates and how they apply to your estate is essential for effective estate planning.
+The current inheritance tax rate in the UK is 40% on the value of the estate above the nil rate band of £325,000.
+However, if you leave 10% or more of your net estate to a registered charity, the rate is reduced to 36%.
+Understanding these rates — and how they interact with available reliefs — is essential for effective estate planning.

 The Royal Family and Inheritance Tax